 Not all of these people will qualify as curators, but with a little searching among this group, you will find some who clearly possess the qualities of a good curator and make an ongoing effort to find and share useful information.
 They may do this through a blog, a newsletter, social medial, or some combination of these channels.

-And, of course, to find other sources, you can search on Google and social media channels like Twitter or LinkedIn on topics you care about the most.
+And, of course, to find other sources of curated content, you can search on Google and social media channels like Twitter or LinkedIn on topics you care about the most.
 Based on your results, you may find specific people you want to follow, or you may choose to follow keywords from your Google search (e.g., “lifelong learning”) or hashtags on social networks (e.g., #lifelonglearning)

 But how do you do all of this following?